-Changes to legislation: Climate Change Act 2008 is up to date with all changes known to be in force on or before 31 May 2022.
+Changes to legislation: Climate Change Act 2008 is up to date with all changes known to be in force on or before 18 January 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
-(See end of Document for details) View outstanding changes the Secretary of State must have regard to the need for UK domestic action on climate change.
+(See end of Document for details) View outstanding changes

-15 Duty to have regard to need for UK domestic action on climate change
+15 Duty to have regard to need for UK domestic action on climate change the Secretary of State must have regard to the need for UK domestic action on climate change.

-- (1) In exercising functions under this Part involving consideration of how to meet- - (a) the target in section 1(1) (the target for 2050), or - (b) the carbon budget for any period,
+(1) In exercising functions under this Part involving consideration of how to meet-

+- (a) the target in section 1(1) (the target for 2050), or - (b) the carbon budget for any period,